rainlanguage/docs.rainprotocol.xyz/docs/guides/Frontend/3-using-the-sdk-to-deploy-a-sale-example-with-opcodes.md

 ### The Configuration

-This part is slightly more complex than in the [previous tutorial][previous-tutorial] as it will include the use of Opcodes.
+This part is slightly more complex than in the [previous tutorial][previous-tutorial], as it will include the use of Opcodes.
 Rain makes it easy to create very bespoke configurations for our Virtual Machine.

 We won't go into too much detail about the VM here, but what we will be doing, is passing over a small stack of `uint256` values that will be feeding into the wrapping solidity code.
-This will enable us to configure the parameters for buying these contract's tokens.
+This will enable us to configure the parameters for buying this contract's tokens each time the `calculatePrice` function is called.

 #### canStartStateConfig and canEndStateConfig

-Let's pass the first two sets of configuration needed (see the [React Example][react-example] for a more complex example of passing opcodes to detect can start/end is after now or not).
+Let's pass the first two sets of configuration needed (see the [React Example][react-example] for a more complex example of passing opcodes to detect whether `canStart/end` is after now or not).

 ```
 saleState.canStartStateConfig = {